2ELCN0168/How-to-Install-Archlinux-Complete-Edition-2024/README.md

 - Edit the file `/etc/mkinitcpio.conf` and change `udev` to `systemd` in the `HOOKS` list.
 - Update the initramfs by doing `mkinitcpio -P`.

+If you have installed lvm2 or btrfs you may want to add those entries in the HOOKS line into `mkinitcpio.conf`.
+To know where you should put them, check here : https://wiki.archlinux.org/title/Mkinitcpio .

 - Do `passwd` to change the `root` user password.